• About OREC

 Our Mission

-The Office or Risk, Ethics, and Compliance fosters a university culture of ethical conduct and individual accountability.
+The Division of Risk, Ethics, and Compliance fosters a university culture of ethical conduct and individual accountability.

 Key Principals: